helidon-io/helidon/declarative/README.md

   `Descriptors.FileDescriptor`
 - `@Service.Singleton` - typical service registry scope for the endpoint implementation

+`@Service.PerRequest` is not supported for declarative gRPC endpoints because gRPC calls do not participate in the WebServer HTTP request scope.
+Use `@Service.Singleton` or `@Service.PerLookup` instead.

 The endpoint must declare exactly one proto descriptor source: either `@Grpc.ProtoDescriptor` on the type or one `@Grpc.Proto` method.
 The referenced generated protocol buffer class must provide a public static `getDescriptor()` method returning `Descriptors.FileDescriptor`.
 An `@Grpc.Proto` method may be static or an endpoint instance method;